abney/selkie/docs/source/data/langs.rst

 The database can be accessed by ISO-639-3 code to get a language::

    >>> print(languages['spa'])
    Code:      spa
    Code2B:    spa
    Code2T:    spa
    Code1:     es
    Type:      Living
    Scope:     Language
    RefName:   Spanish
    Name:      Spanish
    Varieties:
-   Dicts:

 The four codes listed are 639-3, 639-2/B, 639-2/T, and 639-1, in that order.